life-itself/tao/project-management /README.md

   * Answers should be very short -- each person should speak for no more than 2 minutes (less as the team gets larger).
   * If bigger issues arise, take them out of standup.

-* Only people "committed" to the project may speak (anyone “involved” with the project may listen)

 ### Job Stories

 See [Job Stories][job stories]